Police Officer Stunned By Little Boy's Actions At Diner

 FaithTap Staff 5/6/2017

-When nine-year-old Noah glanced across a restaurant one morning, he spied a Lakeland, Florida, police officer sitting alone eating his breakfast, armed and ready for an emergency.
+When nine-year-old Noah glanced across a restaurant one morning, he spied a Lakeland, Florida, police officer sitting alone eating his breakfast.
 He instantly became nervous and wasn't sure how to act.

-It wasn't because this little boy was under suspicion or feared officers.
-But his actions that morning in the restaurant did prompt the officer to jump out of his chair.
-The police officer was shocked with what the little boy did...
+He knew what he wanted to do and told his mother about the plan.
+Hiis actions that morning in the restaurant prompted the officer to jump out of his chair.
+The police officer was overwhelmed with what the little boy did...

 You see, Noah wants to become a police officer someday.
 So Noah asked his mom, Amanda Cantin, if he could say "Hi" to Officer Eddie Benitez.
 Mom and son were together eating breakfast at a local Denny's because it was "Bring Your Child To Work Day."
 She of course said yes.